llu258/carrentalproj/README.md

 # Drivvu: Car Rental Project

 This is a full-stack website project during our Elective course.
-We were five and I'm involved with the landing brochure pages for the respective vehicle models.
+We were five and I developed with the simple landing pages for vehicle selection and brochure features for the respective vehicle models.
+We do not have the access for the raw code for the whole project but you may refer the project snapshots below this documentation.
+Additionally, I attach here in the repository, the vehicle model selection template "AVANZA.php"

 ![carrentalwebsite](https://github.com/user-attachments/assets/e48c409d-6635-4ddc-a713-2efdfb7bdf21)

 ## Project Features
+- **User Registration and Login**: Secure user accounts with the ability to register and log in.
+- **Authentication**
 - **Database Access**:
 - **Brochure**:
+- **Vehicle Selection**:
+- **Search Function**:

 ## Project Snapshots